velopaymentsapi/velo-node/docs/PayeeInvitationApi.md

 Initiate Payee Creation

-Initiate the process of creating 1 to 2000 payees in a batch Use the response location header to query for status (201 - Created, 400 - invalid request body.
-In addition to standard semantic validations, a 400 will also result if there is a duplicate remote id within the batch / if there is a duplicate email within the batch, i.e. if there is a conflict between the data provided for one payee within the batch and that provided for another payee within the same batch).
-The validation at this stage is intra-batch only.
-Validation against payees who have already been invited occurs subsequently during processing of the batch.
+&lt;p&gt;Initiate the process of creating 1 to 2000 payees in a batch&lt;/p&gt; &lt;p&gt;Use the batchId in the response to query for status.&lt;/p&gt; &lt;p&gt;In addition to standard semantic validations, a 400 will also result if: &lt;/p&gt; &lt;ul&gt; &lt;li&gt;there is a duplicate remote id within the batch&lt;/li&gt; &lt;li&gt;there is a duplicate email within the batch, i.e. if there is a conflict between the data provided for one payee within the batch and that provided for another payee within the same batch).&lt;/li&gt; &lt;/ul&gt; &lt;p&gt;The validation at this stage is intra-batch only.&lt;/p&gt; &lt;p&gt;Validation against payees who have already been invited occurs subsequently during processing of the batch.&lt;/p&gt;

 ### Example